EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 The constructor takes an optional "unit" parameter, which is a string like "m" that describes the native unit of the meter.

-It also takes a parameter displayUnits, which describe what units should be displayed.
+It also takes a parameter display_units, which describe what units should be displayed.
 It is a pipe-separated list without spaces.

 #### kaithem.widgets.Slider(\*\*kwargs)